ElmoNeedsArson/Obsidian-3D-embed/README.md

 ## Support:
 If you are enjoying 3D embed, then feel free to support my work and enthusiasm by buying me a coffee on:
 [Buy me a coffee](https://buymeacoffee.com/elmoneedsarson)

+## FAQ
+ - I have both an .obj file and .mtl file, but my textures dont not show up?
+   - Check if your .obj and .mtl file have the exact same name
+ - I have both an .obj file and .mtl file, but my model doesnt show up
+   - This has to do with the .mtl file, obj's come with different export settings for the mtl file, sometimes the mtl file in itself refers to external files, such as `modelname-Alpha.png` or `modelname-RGBA.png`, if you have these files move them to the same folder as the mtl file.
+Otherwise, attempt to re export your obj with different mtl settings.
+And lastly if you dont really care about the textures, remove the mtl file, and your model will load without textures.
+ - Where can I request new features?
+   - In a GitHub [issue](https://github.com/ElmoNeedsArson/Obsidian-3D-embed/issues) or tag me in the obsidian [discord](https://discord.com/invite/obsidianmd) `@jesse5`
+ - Where can I report bugs?
+   - In a GitHub [issue](https://github.com/ElmoNeedsArson/Obsidian-3D-embed/issues) or tag me in the obsidian [discord](https://discord.com/invite/obsidianmd) `@jesse5`